 As I said in another post earlier today I recently acquired an Edixa Reflex D 35mm SLR to join my vintage camera collection but discovered that the shutter assembly wasn’t working properly.
 The shutter release button seemed to jam and feel ‘gritty’ when pressed and the shutter operation was not at all reliable.

 I decided to have a go at stripping the camera down to see if I could find the cause so I took pictures along the way as this procedure may be useful to others.
 Apologies for the white balance in some of the pictures – they were taken under mixed lighting.
-You can see the pictures in more detail by following this link and viewing the full size versions.

 This is the procedure I used.
 The photos above relate to the individual steps below